 We sailed 600 miles across the Mozambique channel from Madagascar to an island group located off the southeast coast of Mozambique called the Bazaruto archipelago.
 This island group is considered to be one of the most beautiful destinations on the African continent.
-Upon our arrival, we could see a massive 20 mile sand dune on the island of Bazaruto.
+Upon our arrival, we could see a massive 20-mile sand dune on the island of Bazaruto.
 Everyone onboard just looked at each other speechless.
-We new we had to fly it.
+We knew we had to fly it.
 The east side of the dune juts out of the Indian Ocean at a perfect angle for paragliding and is a few hundred meters above the sea.
 The downside we figured out, was that getting to the dune was extremely difficult.
 There is a huge shore-break that denies access to the beach.
 So we plotted our attack at low tide.

-It is the stuff that even vivid dreamers cannot imagine and as a photographer it just couldn’t get any better.
+It is the stuff that even vivid dreamers cannot imagine and as a photographer, it just couldn’t get any better.
 The way the light danced and played along the sand was mesmerizing.
 I flew and photographed for hours.
 It was perfect until one of us spotted our dingy washed up on the beach.
 By the time we reached it there was no obvious damage we would have to wait again for low tide to make any attempt to leave.
 We ended up sleeping on the dune that night in our paragliders and awoke again to more perfect flying conditions.
 Being quite possibly the most playful and beautiful soaring site on the planet, we had to keep flying.
 Only after we were completely sunburnt, exhausted and dehydrated did we manage to get the dingy through the shore break and back to our catamaran.
 I love this photo because it reminds me of all the magic we experienced in that incredible place.

 What is one of your favourite photos and what do you love about it?

-After weeks of planning our journey began in the capitol of Nouakchott.
+After weeks of planning our journey began in the capital of Nouakchott.
 From there my brother and I moved north through the interior to board the Mauritania Railway.
 Our risky rail journey started from the iron-mining center of Zouérat in the Sahara.
 It then snaked through the barren dessert toward the port of Nouadhibou on the Atlantic.
 We wanted to get to the coast to try to find some unexplored surf breaks and capture the spirit of adventure and exploration through this incredible landscape.
-Having only a few minutes to hop on the train in the middle of the night, we spent 15 long hours slithering through the desert on the three kilometer train that transports approximately 84 tons of iron ore across a country crippled by terrorism, slavery, and poverty.
+Having only a few minutes to hop on the train in the middle of the night, we spent 15 long hours slithering through the desert on the three-kilometer train that transports approximately 84 tons of iron ore across a country crippled by terrorism, slavery, and poverty.
 We were in search of unknown adventures that awaited us on the coast.
-This photography reminds me of the amazing adventure I was able to share with my brother and it’s one I’ll never forget.
+This photo reminds me of the amazing adventure I was able to share with my brother and it’s one I’ll never forget.

 #10 Mirja Geh